 Definition - What does Immature Egg mean?

-An immature egg is a follicle from the ovary that has not undergone the necessary cell division to reduce the number of chromosomes in the nucleus of the egg from 46 chromosomes to 23 chromosomes.
+An immature egg has not undergone the necessary cell division to reduce the number of chromosomes in the nucleus of the egg from 46 chromosomes to 23 chromosomes.

 Immature eggs cannot be fertilized by sperm and will not produce a viable embryo.
-Fertility is affected when follicles do not mature.
+Fertility is affected when eggs do not mature.

 FertilitySmarts explains Immature Egg

-In order to produce and mature and viable egg during ovulation, ovarian follicles must undergo a cell division process called meiosis, which is a process of cell division specific to eggs and sperm.
+In order to produce and mature a viable egg during ovulation, ovarian follicles must undergo a cell division process called meiosis, which is a process of cell division that is specific to eggs and sperm.
 Meiosis reduces the number of chromosomes in the nucleus of the egg from 46 chromosomes to 23 chromosomes which allows for fertilization by the sperm.

-During in vitro fertilization (IVF) the process of egg maturation may be stimulated with the hormone human chorionic gonadotropin (hCG) through what is called an hCG trigger shot.
-During the egg retrieval, it is common for some immature eggs to be collected in addition to mature eggs.
-Simulation protocols can be adjusted to improve the rate of mature eggs retrieved if a high percentage of eggs are found to be immature.
+During in vitro fertilization (IVF), the process of egg maturation may be stimulated with an injection of hormone human chorionic gonadotropin (hCG), or a trigger shot.
+During an egg retrieval procedure, it is common for some immature eggs to be collected in addition to mature eggs because all follicles are aspirated.
+Stimulation protocols can be adjusted to improve the rate of mature eggs retrieved if a high percentage of eggs are found to be immature.